I often end up with meat from previous meals and too often I don’t know how to put them to good use.

 Most times you end up with little time at hand, and this saves you time.

-If you have some spiced chicken around and you want to use it in this recipe, then just omit adding the herbs in the recipe.
+If you have some spiced chicken around and you want to use it in this recipe, then just omit to add the herbs in the recipe.

 - pinch Salt

-- Place your pie mold on top as shown and calculate 5½ centimeters extra.
+- Place your pie shape over your rolled out dough and calculate 5 1/2 centimeters extra.
 Cut it circular out.
 That's going to be your pie bottom.
 Pick up the cut out pie bottom and place it carefully into the mold.

 - Preheat the oven to 200 Celsius .